For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Go travelling

-If you can't get an internship because you're unsure of what sort of career you're interested in, there are many alternatives.
-Taking a gap year to travel can be a great way to give you some time to think about which direction you'd like your career to move in.
-And luckily, there are some great ways to add travel to your CV too.
+If you can't get an internship because you're unsure of what career you're interested in, there are many alternatives.
+Taking a gap year to travel gives you time and space to consider your options.
+Luckily, there are some great ways to add travel to your CV.

-Work, family and other commitments could get in the way of you being able to travel later in life, so if you have the 'travel bug' and are unsure about your career path, use your chance to fulfil this dream now.
+Work, family and other commitments could get in the way of travelling later in life.
+If you have the 'travel bug' and are unsure about your career path, take your chance to fulfil this dream now.

 5. Get a part-time or summer job